TEAMMATES/teammates/docs/setting-up.md

 These tools are necessary regardless of whether you are developing front-end or back-end:

 1. Install Java JDK 11.
-   * Alternatively, it is possible to use JDK 17, as long as newer language features are not used.
+   * Alternatively, it is possible to use JDK 17 or JDK 21, as long as newer language features are not used.

 If you want to develop front-end, you need to install the following: